 Background

-Stimulant medications used for treatment of attention deficit hyperactivity disorder (ADHD) are associated with decreased bone density, according to previous animal and human research.
+Stimulant medications used for the treatment of attention deficit hyperactivity disorder (ADHD) are associated with decreased bone density, according to previous animal and human research.
 Previous research has detected an increased risk of stress fractures among subjects who reported previous use of methylphenidate.
 Conversely, all-type stimulant medication use has been associated with traumatic fracture risk reduction, possibly due to the improved control of the ADHD symptoms.
-The goal of this study was to investigate the effect of previous methylphenidate use on incidence of traumatic and stress fractures among combat soldiers with previously treated and untreated ADHD.
+The goal of this study was to investigate the effect of previous methylphenidate use on the incidence of traumatic and stress fractures among combat soldiers with previously treated and untreated ADHD.

 Methods

 The retrospective cohort included 100,000 combat soldiers recruited to the Israeli Defense Forces in 2005-2015.
-Diagnosis of ADHD and previous exposure to methylphenidate were determined based on self-reported recruitment questionnaires and medical records.
-The cohort was divided accordingly into three groups: subjects with ADHD who were previously treated with methylphenidate (“treated”, n=698), subjects with ADHD reporting no medication use (“untreated”, n=762) and controls having no ADHD diagnosis (n=98,549).
+Diagnosis of ADHD and previous exposure to methylphenidate were determined based on self-reported recruitment questionnaires and on medical records.
+The cohort was divided accordingly into three groups: subjects with ADHD who were previously treated with methylphenidate (“treated”, n=698), subjects with ADHD reporting no medication use (“untreated”, n=762), and controls having no ADHD diagnosis (n=98,549).
 Logistic regressions were fitted to determine the odds ratios of study subjects for stress and non-stress (traumatic) fractures.
-Baseline characteristics including age, gender, weight, duration of service and diagnosis of anemia at some point during the service were incorporated in multivariate analysis.
+Baseline characteristics including age, gender, weight, duration of service, and diagnosis of anemia at some point during the service were incorporated in multivariate analysis.

 Results

-The risk of traumatic fractures was significantly increased in both treated (OR=1.03, 95% CI: 1.00-1.05) and untreated subjects (OR=1.04, 95% CI: 1.02-1.07) compared to controls, after adjustment for gender, anemia, weight, age and duration of service.
+The risk of traumatic fractures was significantly increased in both treated (OR=1.03, 95% CI: 1.00-1.05) and untreated subjects (OR=1.04, 95% CI: 1.02-1.07) compared to controls, after adjustment for gender, anemia, weight, age, and duration of service.
 Treated subjects were at significantly high risk of stress fractures (OR=1.04, 95% CI: 1.02-1.07).
 Interestingly, diagnosis of anemia was an independent predictor of stress fractures (OR=1.05, 95% CI: 1.04-1.06).

 Conclusions

-Methylphenidate use is associated with increased risk of stress and traumatic fractures.
-These and previous findings may serve a sufficient basis for screening for other risk factors, and perhaps taking prevention measures in all those using stimulant medications, especially those planning to engage in strenuous physical activity.
+Methylphenidate use is associated with an increased risk of stress and traumatic fractures.
+These and previous findings may serve as sufficient basis for screening for other risk factors, and perhaps taking prevention measures in all those using stimulant medications, especially those planning to engage in strenuous physical activity.

 Level of Evidence: III.